-Massimo Scolari is a prominent architectural historian and an artist, writer, and teacher.
-Currently Davenport Visiting Professor at the Yale School of Architecture, he has taught at Istituto Universitario di Architettura di Venezia, Cornell University, Cooper Union, Harvard University’s Graduate School of Design, Institute for Architecture and Urban Studies New York, Technische Universität Wien, and other institutions.
+Massimo Scolari is a prominent architectural historian.
+He is also an editor, designer, artist, and pilot.
+He has taught at the Istituto Universitario di Architettura di Venezia (IUAV), Cornell University, Cooper Union, Institute for Architecture and Urban Studies (IAUS), Technische Universität Vienna, Harvard University, and Yale University.

 "…[A]n excellent resource for artists, architects, and historians.
 And, finally, what Oblique Perspective does achieve is to underscore the need for a more comprehensive study, or perhaps even many studies."